visaright-eu/eslint-config/README.md

 # eslint-config
-shareable es-lint configs used across the company
+shareable eslint configs used across the company